 Limited Liability Company

 The limited liability company, “LLC”, is the new entity on the block.
 Well, new is a relative term.
-While the corporation has been around for hundreds of years, the LLC was first established in the United States in the late 1970s in Wyoming.
+While the corporation has been around for hundreds of years, Wyoming first established the LLC in the United States in the late 1970s.
 It didn’t gain in popularity in other states until the 1990s.
 Now, every state allows for its formation for better or worse.

 The biggest positive associated with an LLC is they are easy to run.
 Most of the corporate formalities you have with a traditional corporation do not exist, yet you still get the shield between the debts and liabilities of a business and your personal assets.
+However, many entrepreneurs run into trouble by failing to realize there are still certain formalities that must be met.
+For example, Multi-member and manager-managed California LLC operating agreements differ significantly.
 You can also choose to have the LLC designated as a partnership or corporation for tax purposes, which gives you a certain amount of flexibility.

 The biggest negative associated with the LLC is it is a fee and tax trap.
 The California LLC, for instance, must pay a revenue tax once it starts bringing in more than $250,000 a year.
 Mind you – this is a gross revenue figure.
 You must pay the increased tax whether you are profitable or not.
 The tax starts at $900 at $250,000 and goes up from there.
 While the amount of the tax is not crippling, it is annoying if you must pay the tax without turning a profit in a particular year.

-A sole proprietorship is not a business entity per se.
+Can we include the sole proprietor designation as one of the different types of business entities available to entrepreneurs?
+Not really.
+The sole proprietorship isn’t an entity.
 Instead, a sole proprietorship is the default designation for anyone who starts a business on their own and does not form a business entity.
 If you launch a blog tomorrow on the subject of growing turnips and sell an eBook you’ve written on the subject, you are a sole proprietor.